 As the new century arrived, this era of internationalism faded.
 Centreboarder design across much of the world became isolated and parochial.
 For the first half of the 20th century, each of the major sailing regions developed its own style of boat; a distinctive indigenous breed suited to their own conditions, culture, geography and economy.
 The British adopted local one designs and development classes with short, round-bilge planing hulls: the Germans bred long, slender designs; the US adopted big hard-chine one designs and scows; New Zealand and Australia each developed two distinct breeds, one of them the over-canvassed development type we now call “skiffs” and the other a lighter breed of turbocharged dinghy; the French seem to have had their own eclectic mix.

 As each region developed its own style of design, sailors and designers seem to have become less interested in designs from other areas.
-There were, of course, exceptions, and the indigenous styles of boat did not develop all at once.
-One of the two distinct Australian styles, for example, was starting to take on a distinctive form around 1880; the other evolved as late as the 1930s.
+There were, of course, exceptions.
+The major one is the international spread of two hard-chine one designs, Germany’s 12 Sq Mtre Sharpie and Rudder magazine’s Snipe, which appeared within a few months of each other and spread around the globe.
 But it does seem that after the late 1890s, many of the major dinghy sailing regions developed a distinct local style that would dominate the sport in that area until a new internationalism arrived in the second half of the 20th century.

 The next section in SailCraft is about the development of those national styles.
 Once again it is a tale of technical development, but also of the social, geographical, economic and factors that drove and crafted the craft we sail.
 Some regions get more attention than others, but that’s not an indication of their relative importance.
 In some cases other people (like New Zealand’s Robin Elliott and Harold Kidd) have already written such great work that there is little new ground to cover; anyone interested in dinghy history in their area should just go and buy their books!
 In other regions (primarily Europe) the problem is the lack of information in English.
 If there is a disproportionate amount on the history of Australian dinghy sailing, it’s not because I think that Australian design was the most advanced or best (it clearly wasn’t) but because very little has been written about the subject by sailors or by historians, and that has allowed a few myths to evolve.
 Australian libraries and museums have also made a lot of excellent historical information available, and that reveals a sailing scene too diverse to cover with the usual inaccurate cliches about “Sydney Skiffs”.
 But to start the second phase of the history of dinghy sailing, we will return to the country where it may have all begun – to England, and to two of the most famous names in the sport.